 For every wave (every year) a household and an individual file are released.
 In addition to these annual files there are several other files: a household master file, an individual master file, a calendar file, a file containing information on respondents' last paid jobs, a social origin file and files with biographical information.
-All files are available in SAS, Stata8 and SPSS format.
-See for a table with an overview of the different files the document "Getting started with the Swiss Household Panel data", downloadable from FORSbase (https://forsbase.unil.ch/project/study-public-overview/15632/0/).
+All files are available in SAS, Stata and SPSS format.